University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

     - e.
 Includes informative comments
     - f.
 Is clear, concise and easy to understand

+2. Based on the results from your species classification, what

+3. Summarise the main findings from your mlst analysis **[5 marks]**.
+Make sure you include the following information:
 Report the resulting MLST Sequence Type (ST) for each isolate.